566 Pany circular trail

-Warming up is provided in the Restaurant Güggelstein (at the car park/valley station) or in Nini's Puurästübli in the Riedwies.
+Warming up is provided in the Güggelstein restaurant (at the parking lot/valley station) or in Nini's Puurästübli in the Riedwies.

-Strengthen yourself before the last ascent in the Tratzabeizli (Friday - Monday, 10.00 - 16.00, approx. until mid-March) before you make your way to the highest point of the tour, Calondis.
-The path continues via Carals, Säss to the Bodahütte (open Saturday and Sunday from Christmas to mid-March), where you can warm up and strengthen yourself before the descent.
+Strengthen yourself before the last ascent in the Tratza-Beizli (Friday - Monday, 10.00 - 16.00 o'clock, approx. until mid-March) before you set off for the highest point of the tour, Calondis.
+The trail continues via Carals, Säss to the Bodahütte (open Saturday and Sunday from Christmas until mid-March), where you can warm up and fortify yourself before the descent.

-The Panyer snowshoe trails have different crossing points where a tour can be extended, combined or shortened.
-Pay attention to the signposts and take the flyer with the map of the trails with you!
+The Panyer snowshoe trails have various crossing points where a tour can be extended, combined or shortened.
+Pay attention to the signposts, Pocketmap is available at the start to take with you.

-Forest areas and mixed terrain: Please stay on the marked trail so as not to unnecessarily burden nature and wildlife.
-Near the village, the trails mostly run on private property.
-Please stay on the marked route.
+Forest sections and mixed terrain: Please stay on the marked trail so as not to unnecessarily burden nature and wildlife.
+In the vicinity of the village, the trails are mostly on private property.
+Please stay on the marked route here as well.

-This tour description and the marking in the terrain do not represent a tour recommendation.
-Each inspection decision is the sole responsibility of the individual tourer.
-An inspection in poor visibility conditions (fog, snowfall, etc.) or in the event of an increased avalanche danger is strongly discouraged.
-Attention spring conditions: From about March and generally on warm and /or very sunny days, tours must be ended early.
+This tour description and the marking in the terrain do not constitute a tour recommendation.
+Every decision to climb is the sole responsibility of the individual tourer.
+It is strongly discouraged to climb in poor visibility conditions (fog, snowfall, etc.) or when there is an increased risk of avalanches.
+Attention spring conditions: From about March and generally on warm and/or very sunny days, tours must be completed early.

-Well-functioning snowshoes, poles with winter plates, good footwear, winter-proof clothing.
-The wind can reduce the perceived temperature sensitively in winter: don't forget winter gloves, hat, thermos, etc.!
+Well-functioning snowshoes, poles with winter plates, sturdy shoes, winter clothing.
+In winter, the wind can severely reduce the perceived temperature: winter gloves, hat, thermos bottle, etc. Don't forget!

 From the ski lift car park, take the snow tour bus to Riedwies, where you can fortify yourself at Nini's Puurästübli (self-service).
 From Riedwies, the trail crosses the trail a few times until you almost reach the highest point of Tratza.
 Through beautiful forest areas, the route climbs steadily higher.
 At the beautifully situated mountain pasture village 'Tratza' you cross the upper end of the toboggan run.
 Fortify yourself in the Tratzabeizli (Friday - Monday, 10.00 am - 4.00 pm until mid-March) before you tackle the ascent to the culmination point.
 Magnificent view of the front Prättigau!
 Now you follow the rolled winter hiking trail for a while, first through the forest, then gently downhill below the hiking trail until the path branches off again to Carals.
 At the junction you can choose the shortcut to Ronggaletz (No. 12) or continue via Carals to Boden to the Bodahütte (open Saturday and Sunday from Christmas to Easter) Now again more leisurely in the open mountain pasture area to the Tüfelstein (further branching point) and here finally slightly downhill and across the Chlus back to the starting point.